Projects of DRDO: Surface-to-air missile

+Project Kusha

+DRDO is developing a series long range surface to air missile to supplement Barak-8 and S-400 systems for its multi-tier air defence umbrella protecting the Indian airspace.
+It will use some of the key technologies developed during Ballistic Missile Defence Programme.

 Akash-NG

-Akash-NG is new generation of Akash missile developed by DRDO.The missile uses a Ku-band Active radar seeker, an active electronically scanned array Multi-Function Radar (MFR) and optical proximity fuze will improve the effectiveness of the missile against targets with low radar cross-section.
+Akash-NG is new generation of Akash missile developed by DRDO.
+The missile uses a Ku-band Active radar seeker, an active electronically scanned array Multi-Function Radar (MFR) and optical proximity fuse will improve the effectiveness of the missile against targets with low radar cross-section.
 It is the successor of Akash missile and has range of 80 km.